A Geometric Theory for Hypergraph Matching: Geometric Motifs

 \begin{theo}[Carath\'eodory's Theorem] Suppose $X \sub \R^d$ and $\xb \in CH(X)$.
 Then there are $\lambda_1, \dots, \lambda_{r} \geq 0$ and $\xb_1, \dots, \xb_{r} \in X$ such that \begin{itemize} \item[(a)] $\sum_{j \in [r]} \lambda_j = 1$, \item[(b)] the vectors $\xb_j - \xb_r$ are linearly independent for each $j \in [r-1]$, and \item[(c)] $\xb = \sum_{j \in [r]} \lambda_j \xb_j$. \end{itemize} \end{theo}

 Note that condition~(b) implies that $r \leq d+1$.
 Indeed, a more standard statement of Theorem~\ref{caratheodory} has the condition $r \leq d+1$ in place of (b); this is commonly proved by first proving our formulation of the theorem.
 This means that we may write any point in~$CH(X)$ as a positive linear combination of a small number of members of~$X$.
 The following proposition gives conditions under which we can arrange that all of the coefficients~$\lambda_j$ are rationals of small denominator.
 We say that a real number~$x$ is \emph{$q$-rational} if we can write $x=a/b$ for integers $a,b$ with $1 \le b \le q$.
 We let $\Q^d_q$ denote the set of points~$\xb \in \mathbb{R}^d$ such that every coordinate of~$\xb$ is $q$-rational.
-Also, given $\xb \in \R^d$ and $r \ge 0$ we let $B^d(\xb,r) = \{\zb: \|\zb-\xb\| \le r\}$ denote the ball of radius $r$ centred at $\xb$ (we sometimes drop the dimension superscript when this is clear from the context).
+Also, given $\xb \in \R^d$ and $r \ge 0$ we let

+denote the ball of radius $r$ centred at $\xb$ (we sometimes drop the dimension superscript when this is clear from the context).

 \begin{prop} Suppose that $1/q' \ll 1/q, 1/d, 1/k$, and let~$X$ be a subset of $\Q^d_q \cap B^d(\0, 2k)$.
 Then for any $\xb \in CH(X) \cap \Q_q^d$ there exist $\lambda_1, \dots, \lambda_r \geq 0$ and $\xb_1, \dots, \xb_r \in X$ such that $r \leq d+1$, each $\lambda_j$ is $q'$-rational, $\sum_{j \in [r]} \lambda_{j} =1$, and $\xb = \sum_{j \in [r]} \lambda_j \xb_j$. \end{prop}